 - What roles do procurement or IT teams in the buying process?
 And at what stage do they get involved?

-Of course, these are just a few examples of the ways your Emissary can help guide you.
+Of course, these are just a few examples of the ways your Emissary can help guide you to optimize your account based marketing CRM system.
 And while navigating the path from CRM intelligence to closed deals isn’t easy, having an enterprise expert to take you through the steps and validate your CRM data will give you a definitive advantage.

 Keeping Your CRM Human

-Optimizing your CRM around sellers real-world workflows and needs, then leveraging insider insights to validate CRM-based intelligence, are two ways to get more value out of your CRM system.
+Optimizing your account based marketing CRM system around sellers real-world workflows and needs, then leveraging insider insights to validate CRM-based intelligence, are two ways to get more value out of your CRM system.
 But to make sure your CRM intelligence remains, well, smart, there’s a third step you should take, too.

 It’s simple: Too often, sales reps tend to populate CRM systems with the most bare-bones information about interactions with target accounts.
 While trying to dig up valuable information and insights on accounts, you’ll often instead get meager updates: “Went over platform features” or “OOO email, will try back next week.”